basilelt/SAEMicroServices/README.md

 - **Frontend**: Accessible at `https://your-domain`
 - **PgAdmin**: Accessible at `https://pgadmin.your-domain`

+Edit and use the `hosts.sh` or `hosts.bat` script (as admin or sudo) to add the domain to your hosts file if it's a local setup.

 `your-domain` should be set under the ENV variable `DOMAIN`.

 ## Production Environment Setup